DDews/AssemblyParser/README.md

 	at Main.main(Main.java:13)
 ```

-because MOVEI only takes two operands, and second must be unsigned integer in octal.
+because MOVEI only takes two operands, and first must be unsigned integer in octal.